laem/regions-topojson/README.md

 regions-topojson
 ================

 Extract country regions lightweight topojson from openstreetmap.

-Example with french regions.
+Example with french regions : https://github.com/laem/regions-topojson/blob/master/france/lala.json

 Follow these steps to get topojson files for the other countries :